-Japanese scientists want to be first to drill into the Earth's mantle
+Scientists want to be first to drill into the Earth’s mantle | CNN

 Drilling will start by 2030 at the latest, according to Abe.

-Four objectives
+4 objectives

-Their project has four primary objectives, only the first of which is to access the planet's mantle by drilling through the sea floor.
+The project has four primary objectives, only the first of which is to access the planet’s mantle by drilling through the seafloor.

 “The second aim is we want to investigate the boundary between the oceanic crust and the mantle,” Abe said.
 “The third one is we want to know how the oceanic crust formed.”

-The final objective is to further examine how deep microbial life exists inside the planet. "(What is) the limit of the life inside the Earth?"
+The final objective is to examine how deep microbial life exists inside the planet. “(What is) the limit of the life inside the Earth?”
 Abe said.

-Before any drilling can begin, there's more research that needs to be done to build the right technology, Abe said, but she was convinced the project was "feasible."
+Before any drilling can begin, there’s more research that needs to be done to build the right technology, Abe said, but she was convinced the project was feasible.

-"If we dig into the mantle we will know the whole Earth history, that's our motivation to search," she said.
+“If we dig into the mantle, we will know the whole Earth history, that’s our motivation to search,” she said.

-Note: Editor’s Note: This piece has been updated to reflect that an international team is involved in the drilling attempt.